MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contourobjects.md

 {{<alert class="info" caption="Extra Infos">}}
 The `SoCSOIsoEditor` and `SoCSOLiveWireEditor` are special, because they are using an algorithm to detect edges themselves.

-* The `SoCSOIsoEditor` generates iso-contours interactively.
+* The `SoCSOIsoEditor` generates isocontours interactively.
 * The `SoCSOLiveWireEditor` renders and semi-interactively generates CSOs based on the LiveWire algorithm.
 {{</alert>}}

 ### CSO Lists and CSO Groups

-All created CSOs are stored in CSO lists, which can be saved and loaded on demand.
+All created CSOs are stored in CSO lists that can be saved and loaded on demand.
 The lists can not only store the coordinates of the CSOs, but also additional information in the form of name-value pairs (using specialized modules or Python scripting).

 ![Basic CSO Network](/images/tutorials/dataobjects/contours/BasicCSONetwork.png "Basic CSO Network")

-Each `SoCSO*Editor` requires a `SoView2DCSOExtensibleEditor` which manages attached CSO editors and renderers and offers an optional default renderer for all types of CSOs.
+Each `SoCSO*Editor` requires a `SoView2DCSOExtensibleEditor` that manages attached CSO editors and renderers and offers an optional default renderer for all types of CSOs.
 In addition to that, the list of CSOs needs to be stored in a `CSOManager`.

 The appearance of the CSO can be defined by using a `SoCSOVisualizationSettings` module.